3a1b2c3/seeingSpace/README.md

 <small><i>Crowdsampling the Plenoptic Function, 2020</i></small>

 unsupervised manner.
-Our approach takes unstructured Internet photos spanning some range of time-varying appearance in a scene and learns how to reconstruct a plenoptic slice, a representation of the light field that respects temporal structure in the plenoptic function when interpolated over time|for each of the viewing
+The approach takes unstructured Internet photos spanning some range of time-varying appearance in a scene and learns how to reconstruct a plenoptic slice, a representation of the light field that respects temporal structure in the plenoptic function when interpolated over time|for each of the viewing